isaackogan/isaackogan/README.md

 ### Thermal Printing 🖨️

 Looking for thermal printing on TikTok?
 I sell that.
-Check the [TikTokLive](https://github.com/isaackogan/TikTokLive#-ad-thermal-printing-library-) advertisement for more information!
+Check the [TikTokPrinter](https://github.com/isaackogan/TikTokPrinter) repo for more.